-Mpox is a rare disease that is caused by infection with the mpox virus.
-The mpox virus belongs to the Orthopoxvirus genus, which includes the variola (smallpox) virus as well as the vaccinia virus, which is used in the smallpox vaccine.
-Mpox is a public health concern because it can be transmitted person-to-person and can cause severe disease in humans.
-Although mpox virus is in the same family of viruses as smallpox, it is less transmissible and typically less severe than smallpox.
+Mpox is a rare disease caused by infection with the mpox virus, which belongs to the Orthopoxvirus genus.
+This genus includes notable viruses such as variola (the smallpox virus) and vaccinia (used in the smallpox vaccine).
+Mpox is a public health concern due to its potential for person-to-person transmission and its capacity to cause severe disease, although it is generally less transmissible and less severe than smallpox.

 Mpox was first identified in 1958 and primarily occurs in Central and West African countries.
-Historically, mpox has been rare in the U.S. and has mostly been related to international travel or the importation of animals.
-In 2022, there has been a significant increase in reported cases in locations where mpox is not commonly seen, including Europe, Canada, and the United States, including California.
-While it's good to stay alert about any emerging public health outbreaks, the current risk of mpox for the general public is very low.
+Historically, cases in the United States have been rare and mostly linked to international travel or the importation of animals.
+However, in 2022, there was a notable increase in reported cases in regions where mpox is not commonly seen, including Europe, Canada, and the United States, including California.

 Mpox in Kern County